twitter-archive/kestrel/docs/guide.md

 that queue.
 When kestrel starts up, it replays each queue's journal to build up the in-memory queue that it uses for client queries.

-The journal file is rotated in one of two conditions:

-1. the queue is empty and the journal is larger than `defaultJournalSize`
+The journal file is compacted if the queue is empty and the journal is larger than `defaultJournalSize`.

-2. the journal is larger than `maxJournalSize`
+The current journal file is archived (or rotated) when the journal is larger than `maxMemorySize`.
+In addition, if the complete journal exceeds `maxJournalSize`, a checkpoint is set.
+The journal may then be compacted during read-behind (when the size of the queue exceeds `maxMemorySize`) via the journal packer thread.

-For example, if `defaultJournalSize` is 16MB (the default), then if the queue is empty and the journal is larger than 16MB, it will be truncated into a new (empty) file.
-If the journal is larger than `maxJournalSize` (1GB by default), the journal will be rewritten periodically to contain just the live items.
+For example, if `defaultJournalSize` is 16MB (the default), then if the queue is empty and the journal is larger than 16MB, it will be compacted into a new (empty, if there are no open transactions) file.

 You can turn the journal off for a queue (`keepJournal` = false) and the queue will exist only in memory.
 If the server restarts, all enqueued items are